Zentai

 Definition & scope

 A zentai differs from an ordinary catsuit or bodysuit in one key respect: it has no openings.
 The face is covered, so the wearer becomes a smooth, featureless figure.
-That single detail separates the zentai interest from general spandex or lycra fetishism, where the appeal is usually the tight material on a recognisable person.
+That single detail separates the zentai interest from general spandex, latex or rubber fetishism, where the appeal is usually the tight material on a recognisable person.
 With zentai, the depersonalisation is the point: the suit hides identity and turns the wearer into an anonymous, abstract human form.
 The sensory side (the second-skin compression, the muffled, filtered perception through fabric, the uniform texture against the whole body) reinforces that shift.

 History & origins